jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-10-commence/draft/chapter-01.md

 "What happens next?"
 Mom asked.
 "For both of you?"

-Caroline set down her pizza slice.
+Caroline set down her pizza slice, wiped her hands on a napkin.
 "I need to find an apartment.
 Get a job.
-Figure out how to be a forty-two-year-old single woman after seventeen years of marriage."
+Figure out how to be a forty-two-year-old single woman after seventeen years of marriage to a controlling man."

 "We can help with that," Dad said.
 "My firm is always looking for people with business experience.
-If you're interested, I can make some calls."
+If you're interested, I can make some calls on Monday."

 "I don't have recent references.
 I haven't worked in almost two decades."

-"You managed a household, raised a child, navigated a complex marriage, and made it out alive," Mom said.
-"That's a resume."
+"You managed a household, raised a child, navigated a complex marriage, and made it out alive with your dignity," Mom said.
+"That's a resume.
+That's survival skills."

 Caroline's eyes filled with tears.
 "Thank you.
 Really.
 You don't have to—"

 "We know," I said.
-"But we want to."
+"But we want to.
+You're helping him.
+Let us help you."

 Ethan was very quiet, processing everything.
 The contract still sat on my dining room table, three hundred and forty pages of possibility and constraint.

-"I'm going to call my lawyer," he said eventually.
+"I'm gonna call my lawyer," he said eventually.
 "Have him review the contract professionally.
-Get his take."
+Get his take on what I'm missing."

 "Good idea," Caroline said.

-"And I'm going to talk to Coach Williams.
+"And I'm gonna talk to Coach Williams.
 Ask him about players who've made similar choices."

 "Also good."

-"And I'm going to finish reading MIT's course catalog.
-Actually look at what I'd be studying, what opportunities exist, what life would look like there."
+"And I'm gonna finish reading MIT's course catalog.
+Actually look at what I'd be studying, what opportunities exist, what life would look like there.
+Make it real instead of just, like, theoretical."

 "Even better," I said.

 He looked at the contract.
 At his mother.
 At me.
 "But I'm not deciding today.
-Today I'm just going to exist.
+Today I'm just gonna exist.
 Be seventeen.
 Be emancipated.
 Be someone who doesn't have to answer to anyone."

 "What does that look like?"
 Caroline asked.

 "Honestly?
 I have no idea.
-I've never done it before."
+I've literally never done it before."

 So we spent the rest of Saturday doing absolutely nothing productive.
 Watched a movie.
 Played board games.
 Ate dinner together—both sets of parents, me and Ethan, just existing in the same space without crisis or deadline.